sergey-vinnichenko/Crypto_Trading_Strategy_Real_Time_Tester/README.md

 Take profit – 0.0595
 Stop loss – 0.0805

-1W Stoch.RSI more then 70
+1W Stoch.RSI more than 70
-3d Stoch.RSI more then 70
+3d Stoch.RSI more than 70
-1d RSI more then 70
+1d RSI more than 70
-4h RSI more then 70
+4h RSI more than 70
-1h RSI more then 70
+1h RSI more than 70
 TP-15%, SL-15%

 Criteria – 1